-This ethical attitude is summarized in the old expression “resignation ad infernum”.
+This attitude is summarized in the old expression “resignation ad infernum”.
 Falling under the spell of an absolute pathos is so contrary to common etiquette because it inverts the vertical values of goodness.
 Charles Darwin titled his book The Descent of Man, and there is an evolutionary problem concerning how man descends into terrible majesty.
 The problem arises of how to bear the friendship of the abject pitilessly.

-The blind trance of liberal idealism can be interrupted by a realism of the Pindarian maxim “It is good to follow the just, it is necessary to follow the strong.”
-This “necessary” can be interpreted so that it is not so much a logical or legal necessity, as in “if you don’t follow the strong, then they will punish you”, but something more profoundly existential.
-This can be read as a transcendental, apriori necessity, in that forces of the strong were responsible for our own constitution, and these forces condition us with limits which we are constitutively incapable of crossing.
-So in this way of thinking, strength has an ontological primacy over justice, as our ideals of justice would be a secondary result of how we were constituted by strength.
+The liberal responsibility can be interrupted by the Pindarian maxim “It is good to follow the just, it is necessary to follow the strong.”
+This “necessary” is not a logical or legal necessity, as in “if you don’t follow the strong, then they will punish you”, but something more profoundly existential.
+This can be read instead as a transcendental, apriori necessity.
+This is to accept that forces of the strong were responsible for our own constitution, although this denial of one’s self-constitution may provoke shame and pathos.
+The forces of the strong impose limits which we are constitutively incapable of crossing due to our relative weakness.
+So, in this way of thinking, strength has an ontological and existential primacy over justice, and our ideals would be a result of how we were constituted by strength.

 Here we go mother on a shipless ocean.